ABOUT THE PROJECT

-The REEF 2W tackles the challenge of developing and implementing solutions for increasing energy efficiency and renewable energy production in public infrastructures.
-This will be addressed by combining and integrating the relevant public infrastructures of the municipal solid waste chain with the waste water treatment plants (WWTP), and by upgrading their input mix and their energy outputs.
-As a result the upstream supply chain will be compatible with a wide biomass mix from agriculture, agro-food and public green.
+The REEF2W project “Increased renewable energy and energy efficiency by integrating, combining and empowering urban wastewater and organic waste management systems” aims at developing and implementing solutions for increasing energy efficiency and renewable energy production in public infrastructures.
+REEF2W means to pursue this objective by combining and integrating the relevant public infrastructures of municipal solid waste chain with the waste water treatment plants (WWTP), and by upgrading their input mix and their energy outputs.
+Moreover it will provide public administrators and stakeholders with knowledge and information about REEF2W solutions and criteria to identify suitable REEF2W sites.

-REEF 2W will also improve internal processes for maximizing energy efficiency and renewable energy outputs to be locally consumed at the WWTP or fed into public/private grids or used in public mobility.
-Different REEF 2W models will show how new solutions lead to an abatement of energy needs and to a significant increase of renewable energy production.
-Pilot actions will be key enablers for WWTPs energy self-sustainable, or even ‘renewable energy positive’, ideal for providing green energy to future smart-cities.
+5 pilot feasibility studies of different REEF 2W models will be realized.
+Pilots will demonstrate how the new REEF 2W solutions lead to an abatement of energy needs and to a significant increase of renewable energy production.
+Pilot cases will thus become key enablers for WWTPs energy self-sustainable, or even “renewable energy positive”, ideal for providing green energy to future smart-cities.